 Shamanism is a religious practice that involves a practitioner who is believed to interact with a spirit world through altered states of consciousness, such as trance.
 The practitioner's intention is for healing physically, spiritually, or mentally.

-We've already discussed the ins and outs of a Shamanic Journey in our blog post but what is the difference between a Shamanic Journey Session and a Shamanic Reiki session?
+We've already discussed the ins and outs of a Shamanic Journey in our blog post "See A Reflection of Yourself in a New Light," but what is the difference between a Shamanic Journey Session and a Shamanic Reiki session?

 Shamanic Reiki sessions often look very similar to traditional Reiki sessions.
 The client rests on a table while the practitioner uses hands on healing techniques.
 The difference lies in what we are looking for and the activity 'behind the scenes' in the spirit world.